-In the top-left there is a ‘Create New App’ button.
-Click it and select the Material Design theme.
+Click the ‘Create New App’ button and select the Material Design theme.

 You are now in the Anvil Editor.

-First, let’s give the app a sensible name - it will currently be called something like ‘Material Design 1’.
+First, name the app.
 Click on the name at the top of the screen and type in a name like ‘TODO List’.

-Now for the main TODO list UI.
 Add a Card to the page.
-This is a container that can hold other components.
 Inside the card, put a Label, a TextBox, and a Button.

 add and align it to the right.